FoxLisk/RetroSpeedBot/README.md

    some CRUD methods.
 The CRUD methods should honestly be macro-generated - but I want to get something working before I indulge my habit of toying around with language features _too_ much.

-Most incoming user requests go through `handle_events()`, get dispatched to an interim function that handles parsing and discord stuff but calls an "ORM" function to do database interactions.
+Most incoming user requests go through `handle_events()`, get dispatched to an interim function such as `list_categories`, which handles command parsing, then grabs the data via `get_categories`, and then formats them and sends them back to discord. the point here being to separate out the DB access from the rest.

 # Running tests:

 * Set `DATABASE_URL` to something other than `real_db.db3` in your environment
-  * Can we make this handled programmatically? it's used at build time so it's a little funny.
 * Run `cargo test`.
 * making a reasonable test harness is TODO; it's currently a mess down there.

 # TODOs: